Google Data Studio Scatterplot & Bubble Charts

-Scatterplot & Bubble charts are for comparing variable according to relationships between them.
+Scatterplot & Bubble charts are for comparing variables according to relationships between them.
 Charts might have points or circles.
 Charts have X and Y axis.

 Bubble charts show data with 3 dimensions.
 It's similar to a scatter plot where the first 2 dimensions are the horizontal (X) and vertical (Y) coordinates, but it adds a 3rd dimension which is represented in the chart as the size of the bubble.

-Left example compares the average course completion rate with the average activity rate (a measurement of how engaged the students were, in terms of forum posts, class activities completed, etc.) There is also a trendline which goes upwards.
+The left example compares the average course completion rate with the average activity rate (a measurement of how engaged the students were, in terms of forum posts, class activities completed, etc.) There is also a trendline that goes upwards.
 This shows there is a positive relationship between activity rate and completion rate.
 I.e., the more engaged the student, the more likely they are to complete the course.

 The right one compares the average student grade with the number of hours of homework for each course.
-There is also a trendline which shows - the less homework assigned, the better the average grade.
+There is also a trendline that shows - that the less homework assigned, the better the average grade.

 Click on the chart, afterwards on the right, use the properties panel to change the chart options.